Souhardya/Slavyana/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software and how to install them or you can just use precompiled executables included in the project

 * Visual studio
 * Windows 7-10

 ### Installation